 People watch in the Market Square

 There is just something about the buildings in Bruges.
 Despite being bombed in World War II, many of its exquisite medieval buildings still stand.
-As with the canal houses in Lubeck and Amsterdam, I was completely smitten with the architecture of the city.
+As with the canal houses in Lubeck and Amsterdam, we were completely smitten with the architecture of the city.

-The Market Square, is one of the best places to see the brightly-colored step-gabled houses and merchant quarters (of course, they’re restaurants and shops now).
+The Bruges Market Square, is one of the best places to see the brightly-colored step-gabled houses and merchant quarters that are now restaurants and shops.
 The cobblestoned, mostly pedestrian area is designed for enjoying the city.
 It would be nearly impossible to visit Bruges without stopping here, but why would you want to?

 A stop at the Market Square is definitely one of the best things to do in Bruges in one day.
 Grab some frites, pop into a shop for some chocolate, people watch, or climb the 366 steps to the top of the belfry—however you choose to enjoy the Market Square will be great.